-A limited number of positions with local non-profit agencies (for example, elementary schools) are offered under the Federal Work-Study Community Service program to qualified U.S. citizens and permanent residents.
-This program fosters the relationship between Thunderbird and the community while providing assistance in areas such as reading and math tutoring for grade school children.
-The pay rate is \$11.00 per hour and both Thunderbird and the federal government provide the funding.
+A limited number of positions with local nonprofit agencies (for example, elementary schools) are offered under the Federal Work-Study Community Service program to qualified U.S. citizens and permanent residents.
+This program fosters the relationship between Thunderbird and the community while providing assistance in areas of reading and math tutoring for grade school children.
+The pay rate is \$11.00 per hour and the Federal Work-Study program covers 100% of the funding.
+Students interested in one of these positions should contact their Financial Aid Advisor for details.

-Local companies and organizations may also provide job opportunities to help Thunderbird students who are U.S. citizens or permanent residents with part-time and full-time temporary positions.
-This information is also posted in the Student Employment section of MyThunderbird.
+Local companies and organizations may also provide job opportunities to help Thunderbird students who are U.S. citizens or permanent residents with part-time temporary positions.
+This information is also posted in the Student Employment section of MyThunderbird when we are provided with that information.